tkn-tub/NN_molecular_communications/Section_III_B_synchronizer/README.md

 ## References

-[^1] L. Y. Debus, P. Hofmann, J. Torres Gómez, F. H. P. Fitzek, and F.Dressler, “Synchronized Relaying in Molecular Communication: An AI-based Approach using a Mobile Testbed Setup,” in 8th Workshop on Molecular Communications (WMC 2024), Oslo, Norway, Apr.
+<a name="fn1">[1]</a>: L. Y. Debus, P. Hofmann, J. Torres Gómez, F. H. P. Fitzek, and F.Dressler, “Synchronized Relaying in Molecular Communication: An AI-based Approach using a Mobile Testbed Setup,” in 8th Workshop on Molecular Communications (WMC 2024), Oslo, Norway, Apr.
 2024.

-[^2] L. Brand, M. Garkisch, S. Lotter, et al., “Media Modulation Based Molecular Communication,” IEEE Transactions on Communications, vol. 70, no. 11, pp. 7207–7223, Nov.
+<a name="fn2">[2]</a> L. Brand, M. Garkisch, S. Lotter, et al., “Media Modulation Based Molecular Communication,” IEEE Transactions on Communications, vol. 70, no. 11, pp. 7207–7223, Nov.
 2022.

-[^3] V. Jamali, A. Ahmadzadeh, and R. Schober, “Symbol Synchronization for Diffusion-Based Molecular Communications,” IEEE Transactions on NanoBioscience, vol. 16, no. 8, pp. 873–887, Dec.
+<a name="fn3">[3]</a> V. Jamali, A. Ahmadzadeh, and R. Schober, “Symbol Synchronization for Diffusion-Based Molecular Communications,” IEEE Transactions on NanoBioscience, vol. 16, no. 8, pp. 873–887, Dec.
 2017

 ## Contact Information